Reconstruction of convex bodies from moments

 form an orthonormal basis of $L^2([0,1]^2)$.
 For a convex body $K \subset [0,1]^2$, we define the Legendre moments of $K$ as

 for $i,j \in \N_0$.

 The uniqueness and stability results we establish in Sections~\ref{SecUnique} and \ref{SecStab} are derived using uniqueness and stability results \cite{Krein.1977, Putinar.1997, Talenti.1987} for functionals.
 In the following, we introduce notation in relation to these results.
 For a compact set $C\subset \R^n$ with nonempty interior, we let $L^\infty(C)$ denote the space of essentially bounded measurable functions $\Phi:C\rightarrow \R$.
-The essential supremum for $\Phi \in L^{\infty}(C)$ in $C$ is denoted by $\|\Phi\|_{\infty,C}$ and we define $\|\Phi\|_{1,C}:=\int_C |\Phi(x)|dx$.
+The essential supremum of $\Phi \in L^{\infty}(C)$ over $C$ is denoted by $\|\Phi\|_{\infty,C}$ and we define $\|\Phi\|_{1,C}:=\int_C |\Phi(x)|dx$.
 Further, we let

 for $x\in\R^n$.

 The signed distance function $d_C$ of $C$ is defined as in, e.g., \cite[Section 5]{Delfour.1994} or with opposite signs in \cite[Chapter 4.4]{Krantz.2002}.
 That is

 where $\left\| \cdot \right\|$ is the Euclidean norm on $\R^n$.
 Then the $\varepsilon $-parallel set of $C$ is defined as $C_\varepsilon :=\{x: d_C(x)\leq \varepsilon \}$ for $\varepsilon \in \R$.